Mario Paint: In video games

 Several video game developers have cited Mario Paint as an inspiration.
 Hirokazu Tanaka, a member of Mario Paint's sound staff, later worked on EarthBound (1994), where some of Mario Paints sound effects and instrument patches appear.
 Hirofumi Matsuoka, who directed the development of Mario Paint, later worked on several Mario Artist entries and many of the Wario titles, including WarioWare, Inc.: Mega Microgames!
 (2003) for the Game Boy Advance, the microgames from which originated from minigames present in Mario Artist: Polygon Studio, which themselves were conceptualized by Kouichi Kawamoto.
 Masahito Hatakeyama, one of the designers of WarioWare D.I.Y.
 (2009) for the Nintendo DS, cited Mario Paints drawing board and music composer as the inspiration for D.I.Y.'s drawing and music creation tools, and several development team members cited it as an early inspiration for their video game development careers.

 Further references to Mario Paint appear elsewhere in the WarioWare series.
 WarioWare, Inc.: Mega Microgames! includes Gnat Attack as a microgame.
 WarioWare: Touched!
 (2004) for the Nintendo DS includes both a microgame set in Mario Paint's drawing board and a feature called "Wario Paint", which has players color in outlines of WarioWare series characters in a manner similar to Mario Paint's coloring book.
 WarioWare D.I.Y. includes several easter eggs and callbacks to Mario Paint, including microgames based on the drawing board and Gnat Attack.
-WarioWare Gold (2018) for the Nintendo 3DS also includes Gnat Attack as a unretaled new microgame.
+WarioWare Gold (2018) for the Nintendo 3DS also includes Gnat Attack as a unrelated new microgame.
 Sound effects from Mario Paint also appear throughout the series.